cdktf/cdktf-provider-azuread/docs/provider.java.md

 The Tenant ID which should be used.
 Works with all authentication methods except Managed Identity.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/azuread/2.47.0/docs#tenant_id AzureadProvider#tenant_id}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/azuread/2.48.0/docs#tenant_id AzureadProvider#tenant_id}

+---

+##### `useAksWorkloadIdentity`<sup>Optional</sup> <a name="useAksWorkloadIdentity" id="@cdktf/provider-azuread.provider.AzureadProvider.Initializer.parameter.useAksWorkloadIdentity"></a>

+- *Type:* java.lang.Boolean OR com.hashicorp.cdktf.IResolvable

+Allow Azure AKS Workload Identity to be used for Authentication.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/azuread/2.48.0/docs#use_aks_workload_identity AzureadProvider#use_aks_workload_identity}

 ---